 Not only that, while banks will take a few days to approve your loan, pawn shops will pretty much give you cash upfront when you bring in your pledge.

 Other Notable Features

-While pawnshops are not as bad as you might have expected, a personal loan from a bank is still the cheaper option.
+While pawn shops are not as bad as you might have expected, a personal loan from a bank is still the cheaper option.
 Most banks will charge you about 1% per month of effective interest on your personal loan vs 1.5% charged by pawnbrokers.
-Also, with banks, you don't have to worry about losing your valuable belonging because personal loans are unsecured loans, meaning you don't have to put up a collateral to borrow money.
+Also, with banks, you don't have to worry about losing your valuables, because personal loans are unsecured loans, meaning you don't have to put up a collateral to borrow money.

-However, if you don't have the credit rating or annual income to be approved by a bank (or for a credit card), a pawnshop might not be a bad idea, especially compared to more expensive options like licensed money lenders that can charge up to 4% per month.
-Just make sure that you are either comfortable with parting with your jewerly or bag, or that you can definitely make the full payment in 6 months to get your money back.
+However, if you don't have the credit rating or annual income to be approved by a bank (or for a credit card), a pawn shop might not be a bad idea, especially compared to more expensive options like licensed money lenders that can charge up to 4% per month.
+Just make sure that you are either comfortable with parting with your jewelry or bag, or that you can definitely make the full payment in 6 months to get your money back.

 Alternatives to Bank Loans

 Many individuals resort to pawnbroker loans because they have bad credit, low salaries or are otherwise unable to qualify for a loan from banks.
 However, there are other options besides pawn shop loans for these individuals.

 Lendela is a relatively new platform that generates personalised loan offers from moneylenders.
 The site allows individuals to compare these offers with full transparency.
 For this reason, Lendela is a great option for those that do not want to use their personal belongings as collateral for a loan.